 Errors and omissions insurance is also known as professional liability insurance.
 E&O provides protection against claims of negligence or mistakes made against you by clients.
-How much you’ll pay for errors and omissions insurance varies by profession due to the types of liabilities each profession is exposed to.
+How much errors and omissions (E&O) insurance costs varies by profession due to the types of liabilities each profession is exposed to.
 Any profession that gives advice or provides a service should consider E&O insurance.

 Please note that these are median averages.
 The amount someone pays for E&O insurance will vary according to:

 In other words, you may pay a different amount.

 Different insurance companies always have different prices or costs for you as well.
 So be sure to shop around with a few companies or a digital broker like CoverWallet or SimplyBusiness to compare quotes before making your final selection.